-And, that’s it – walk to Lud’s Church and back complete!
+And, that’s it – Lud’s Church short walk complete!
 If you still have more in the tank, you can add on an additional circular walk of the Roaches.
 For more information, check out the section on The Roaches and Lud’s Church below!

 Click the link above to download the file for use in a GPS viewer.
 This way you’ll be able to track where you are on the route using your phone’s GPS – avoiding accidental detours and providing reassurance for less experienced countryside walkers!
 Once you’ve downloaded the GPX file above, install a GPX viewer app (Google PlayStore or iPhone App Store) and load the GPX file.

-This dedicated guide to The Roaches Walk will give you all the information you need for spectacular viewpoints and rock formations!
+This detailed guide to The Roaches Walk will give you all the information you need for spectacular viewpoints and rock formations!

 Lud’s Church History

-Lud’s Church has a long and mysterious history, with perhaps as much folklore as fact in some accounts.
-For it is not how Lud’s Church came to be that is the focus of speculation but rather by who and for what it has been used for in the years since.
+Lud’s Church, Peak District has a long and mysterious history, with perhaps as much folklore as fact in some accounts.
+For it is not how the place came to be that is the focus of speculation.
+But rather by who and for what it has been used for in the years since.

 If you’ve made it this far you’ll have realised by now that one of the most interesting facts about Lud’s Church is that it is not a church!
 Well, at least not a church in the typical sense of a building, altar or cross.
 The chasm is thought to have become a place of worship for those persecuted for their beliefs or outcast by society.